Gathered here are parts i and II of the Handbook of Oral History, which set the benchmark for knowledge of the field.

 Taylor & Francis.
 Used book in Good Condition.
 This second edition includes a new chapter on trauma and ethics, a preface discussing new developments in the field and updated glossary and further reading sections.

-Oral History and Public Memories Critical Perspectives On The PTemple University Press - Used book in Good Condition.
+Oral History and Public Memories Critical Perspectives On The PTemple University Press #ad - Oral History and Public Memories Critical Perspectives On The P #ad - Used book in Good Condition.
 Taylor & Francis.
 Used book in Good Condition.
 Oxford university Press USA.
 And what distinguishes them from other work in memory studies is their grounding in real events.
 What distinguishes these essays from much work in oral history is their focus not on the experience of individual narrators, but on the broader cultural meanings of oral history narratives.

 His reconstruction of her story goes to the heart of debates over political correctness and identity politics and provides a dramatic illustration of the rebirth of the sacred in the postmodern academy.
 In this hotly debated book, key points of which have been corroborated by the New York Times, David Stoll compares a cult text with local testimony from Rigoberta Menchú's hometown.